ProjectVaquitai/Awesome-Data-Curation/README.md

 # Awesome-Data-Curation
 This repository aims to compile a curated list of exceptional data curation ideas, tools, and more, designed to enhance machine learning scalability by providing better data.
 Additionally, this repository contains curation methods for Natural Language Processing, Computer Vision, and Multimodal Models.
+Data curation is also a fundamental process to train or fine-tune LLMs or Diffusion models.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python) and originally created by [fasouto](https://github.com/fasouto).

 # Tools